Non-Fickian Diffusion and the Accumulation of Methane Bubbles in Deep-Water Sediments: Introduction

-In researching the horizontal through-flow of water and vertical aqueous oxygen transport in porous bubble-bearing sediments, \cite{Donaldson-etal-1997} considered the hydrodynamic dispersion ({\it or} ``turbulent diffusion'' \citep{Bernard-Wilhelm-1950}), caused by water transport through irregular pore channels, as a transport mechanism and reasonably neglected the molecular diffusion.
+In researching the horizontal through-flow of water and vertical aqueous oxygen transport in porous bubble-bearing sediments, \cite{Donaldson-etal-1997} considered the hydrodynamic dispersion ({\it or} ``turbulent diffusion'' \cite{Bernard-Wilhelm-1950}), caused by water transport through irregular pore channels, as a transport mechanism and reasonably neglected the molecular diffusion.
 Indeed, the turbulent diffusion plays a significant role in vertical dissolved gas transport near the earth's surface.
 However, it becomes insignificant away from the sediment-water interface in deep-water sediments, where vertical and horizontal displacements of water are comparable.
 Here it is significantly smaller than molecular diffusion---even in sandy sediments.

-In the present study we consider the diffusive migration of methane in sea-floor sediments where water is saturated with methane, and some methane is gaseous (forming bubbles; see sketches in Fig.\,\ref{fig1}).
-To evaluate the solubility and diffusive flux of methane we employ the physical model developed by \cite{Goldobin-Brilliantov-2011} and summarized in the Appendix.
-We demonstrate that even in the presence of the advective transport by the upward fluid flux, the non-Fickain diffusion is still important.
+In the present study we consider the diffusive migration of methane in sea-floor sediments where water is saturated with methane, and some methane is gaseous (forming bubbles; see the sketch in Fig.\,\ref{fig1}a).
+In deep-water sediments the bubbly zone is overlaid by the methane hydrate stability zone, where non-dissolved methane forms not gaseous bubbles but hydrate, which is included in our treatment as well.